crowdin/vscode-crowdin/README.md

 ## Configuration

-To work with plugin in the Visual Studio workspace, there should be Crowdin configuration file called either `crowdin.yml` or `crowdin.yaml`.
+To work with plugin in the Visual Studio Code workspace, there should be Crowdin configuration file called either `crowdin.yml` or `crowdin.yaml`.

 Configuration file example: